harisdaniels/selenium-cucumber-web-automation/README.md

 ## Test Structure
 - Use Gherkin syntax: a set of special [keywords](https://cucumber.io/docs/gherkin/reference/#keywords) to give structure and meaning to executable specifications.
-  Each keyword is translated to many spoken languages; in this reference we’ll use English.
+  Each keyword is translated to many spoken languages; in this reference I will use English.
   Either spaces or tabs may be used for indentation.
 The recommended indentation level is two spaces.
 Here is an example:

   ```
   Feature: Login page feature admin-demo.nopcommerce.com

+  Background: Steps to Login Page
+    Given Admin opens URL "https://admin-demo.nopcommerce.com/login"

-  Scenario: Successful Login with Valid Credentials
+  Scenario: Successful Login Because Admin Inputs Valid Credentials (Positive)
-    Given User opens URL "https://admin-demo.nopcommerce.com/login"
-    When User enters Email as "admin@yourstore.com" and Password as "admin"
+    When Admin inputs Email as "admin@yourstore.com" and Password as "admin"
-    And Clicks on Login button
+    And Admin clicks Checkbox also clicks on Login button
     Then Page title should be "Dashboard / nopCommerce administration"
-    When User clicks on Logout link
+    When Admin clicks on Logout link
     Then Page title should be "Your store.
 Login"
   ```

 - Use Step Definition is a Java method with an [expression](https://cucumber.io/docs/cucumber/step-definitions/#expressions) that links it to one or more Gherkin steps.
 When Cucumber executes a Gherkin step in a scenario, it will look for a matching step definition to execute.
 To illustrate how this works, look at the following Gherkin Scenario step definition: